munificent/finch/doc/markdown/expressions.markdown

 ^title Expressions

-<span class="nav">[Welcome](index.html) | Expressions</span>

 Expressions are the heart of any programming language&mdash; they're the building blocks for programs.
 Finch, like many functional languages but unlike most C-derived languages, does not have statements, only expressions.
 We'll go over the different kinds of expressions Finch supports, starting from the bottom up.

 ## Comments

 OK, technically comments aren't expressions, but here is as good a place as any to describe them.
-Comments start with a single quote and end at the end of the line:
+Line comments start with `//` and end at the end of the line:

     :::finch
+    // this is a comment

+Block comments start with `/*` and end with `*/`.
+They can span multiple lines or be within a single one.
+Unlike C and others, block comments can nest in Finch:

+    :::finch
-    ' this is a comment
+    /* this is /* a nested */ comment */

 ## Literals